avgoncharov/jb.test.v2/README.md

 Works by using nuget api v3 protocol.
 Allows to review data of uploaded packages and execute search with id, version and description through the web interface.

-During the startup and restart process, synchronization between the storage and the file system is performed:
+Repository synchronization with file system runs over at the application startup, restart:
 * All packages from input folder (for now it's ~/Pkgs/Input) are saved in system and deleted from input folder
 * Packages that were registered in system but deleted from output folder (for now it's ~/Pkgs/Output) are delete from the system